corakroemer/corakroemer.github.io/_pages/thesis.md

 title: "Ph.D thesis"
 ---

 Please find the PDF of my thesis "Crise de lecture : la lecture, une idée neuve à l'ère du numérique ?
-Le cas des ouvrages de fiction et de leurs commentaires en ligne" [here](LIEN).
+Le cas des ouvrages de fiction et de leurs commentaires en ligne" with long summaries in English and French [here](LIEN)

 ## Reading crisis: reading, a new idea in the digital age?
 The case of fiction books and their online comments

+(translation of the French title)

 ### Abstract